mrbell/mrbell-blog/content/bayesian_ab_testing.md

 uses the new procedure.
 At the end of the experiment the data is analyzed to decide whether the outcome for group B was better (or worse, or the same) than the outcome for group A.

-Let's set up the model that we'll use to evaluate a test outcome.

 In the simplest case, which I consider here, the outcome is binary, e.g. either a customer clicked through to a product page or they didn't.